 Gap Year in Cuba

-Perhaps you’ve always been able to visit Cuba.
-Or maybe you’re finally able to consider it for the first time (thanks America!).
-Either way, the time to get there is now, as it’s soon to be come the next sought-after destination.
-Opportunities for a gap year abound, with prospects to learn Spanish, volunteer or backpack and explore.
+Perhaps you’ve always been able to visit Cuba without restrictions.
+Or if you're a US citizen, maybe you’ve always dreamed about it but were held back due to political restrictions.
+Either way, the time to get there is now because Cuba's colorful culture and unique spirit should be on every traveler's bucket list.
+Opportunities for a gap year abound, with prospects to learn Spanish, volunteer, or exchange in a cultural exchange.
 So start packing and get ready for your gap year in Cuba.

 Your interests will dictate how you spend your Cuban gap year.
 Spending time in Cuba, whether it’s to learn the language, help the people or explore, will be both fulfilling and exciting.